alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 |   6   |      3.61     |
 |   7   |      3.08     |

-Based on the Query, the best round to be drafted in for the longest possible career length is the 1st Round.
+Based on the Query, the draft round correlated to the longest possible career length is the 1st Round.
 Career length in the 1st round is over 1.5 years longer than players drafted in the 2nd round, and over 5.4 years longer than players drafted in the last round in the draft (7th).

 ### Round Selected in Conclusion:
 Being drafted in the 1st round gives you the longest average career length.
-Teams will want to have as many 1st and 2nd round picks as possible, as career length drops off steeply after the 2nd round.
+Teams will want to have as many 1st and 2nd round picks as possible if they are interested in longevity of players, as career length drops off steeply after the 2nd round.

 ## College State Location